StackVista/stackstate-docs/setup/backup_restore/file.md

 In order to backup StackGraph's data on a [production setup](/setup/linux_install/production-installation.md) you need to:

-1. Have StackGraph up and running
+1. Have StackGraph up and running.
-2. Stop the StackState node `sudo systemctl stop stackstate.service`
+2. Stop the StackState node using `sudo systemctl stop stackstate.service`.
 3. Use one of the following commands to start the backup process: